 Jack's Giant Problem

-How can one little choice create so much chaos?
+How can one thoughtless choice create so much chaos?

 When Jack escapes from the giant’s castle with a magic harp, he leaves a trail of chaos behind him.

-Not content, Jack heads back up the beanstalk looking for more.
+Not content with his treasure, Jack heads back up the beanstalk looking for more.
 But will he have the good fortune to escape again?